Museums

 Spinach Can Collectibles Museum (Chester)

-Located in the 1875 Opera House, this is the home of the official Popeye Fan Club and has memorabilia on display dating back to the early
+Located in the 1875 Opera House, this is the home of the official Popeye Fan Club and has memorabilia on display dating back to the early twentieth century.

 1001 State Street | Chester, IL 62233